Archives of Solidarity

 education, community development and music.
 Since 2017 his work has focused on participatory action research with displaced communities in northwest Syria and

 Türkiye.
-He is Reader in the Centre for the Study of Higher Education at the
+He is Reader in the Centre for the Study of Higher Education at the University of Kent.

 Sociology from Strasbourg University.
 Her research engages with the political, legal and social effects of the experience of exile in the border zones of Europe and the Middle East.
 Since 2015, she has been conducting ethnographic research on the Turkish-Syrian border focusing on the experience of forced displacement and forced return in the context of Syrian war.